Dn42: Certificate Authority

 The dn42 has its own (unofficial) Certificate Authority (CA).
 This can be used to issue TLS certificates, for example for HTTPS.
 Ownership can be verified with ACME, as with Let's Encrypt.

 In addition, the NeoNetwork also operates its own CA for the .neo TLD and the associated network area.
 The ChaosVPN, IC-VPN and the CRXN do not have a CA. In order to prevent the CA from issuing certificates for Clearnet addresses, name constraints are used which limit the name validity range of the CA. This means that the CA cannot be used for Clearnet addresses.

-Services

-The following is a selection of services in the dn42:
+Telephony